Delicious Streusel Topped Rhubarb Muffins

 - Preheat oven to 375F.
 Line a 12-cup muffin tin with paper cups.

-- In a medium bowl, whisk together the sour cream, melted butter, molasses, eggs, vanilla and orange flower water until smooth.
+- In a medium bowl, whisk together the sour cream, melted butter, molasses, eggs, vanilla, the zest of one orange and orange flower water until smooth.
 Gently stir the sour cream mixture into the dry ingredients until the batter just comes together; do not overmix.
 Gently stir in the diced rhubarb.
 The batter will be thick.

 - Divide the batter among the muffin cups.
 The batter should mound a bit higher than the tops of the cups.

-- Bake the muffins until they’re golden brown and spring back when gently pressed about 18minutes.
+- Bake the muffins until they’re golden brown and spring back when gently pressed for about 18 minutes.
 Transfer to a rack and let the muffins cool in the pan for 5 to 10 minutes.
 Carefully lift the muffins out of the pan and let them cool.
 Serve warm.